benyamin-persia/snippet-downloader/README.md

-Below is an example of a README.md file for GitHub.
-You can adjust details such as the project name, description, or usage instructions as needed:
+Below is an updated version of the README.md file with an added section that explains how to obtain a valid PowerShell snippet from the browser's Developer Tools.

 ---